Meet the doctors blazing new trails in sports medicine

 They came together and combined their skills to form Sports Medicine Africa, a multi-sports entity to address the needs of a wide scope of athletes, ranging from recreational sport and exercise participants to high performance and elite athletes.

-Sports Medicine Africa specialises in health consultations, physiotherapy, sport pathology, ultrasound sports neurotherapy, blood testing, dietary consultation, and rehabilitation programmes.
+Sports Medicine Africa specialises in sports medical consultation which entails medical screening from head to toe, concussion assessment and management, heart muscle assessment (ECG), musculoskeletal ultrasound investigation, shockwave therapy, plasma Rich Platelet (PRP) therapy.

+The organisation also has physiotherapy, sports nutrition, masseurs, Biokineticist and Sports Psychology services in their network.

-Dr Ngwenya and Dr Mlungwa met while working for Sascoc (The SA Sports Confederation and Olympic Committee) at the Zone 5 Africa Games in Angola in 2016.
+Dr Ngwenya and Dr Mulungwa met while working for Sascoc (The SA Sports Confederation and Olympic Committee) at the Zone 5 Africa Games in Angola in 2016.

 “However, we only started discussing the potential of establishing Sports Medicine Africa during the Commonwealth Games in Australia,” said Dr Ngwenya, who is popularly known as the Bafana Bafana doctor.

-Dr Mampane and Dr Magethi met at a hospital they worked together at in Limpopo.
-At the time they did not know the other two doctors, Ngwenya and Mlungwa.
+Dr Mampane and Dr Magethi met at a hospital they worked together at in Krugersdorp.
+At the time they did not know the other two doctors, Ngwenya and Mulungwa.

 It was during the Craven Week in Limpopo that Mlungwa and Mampane convinced each other to join forces with the other two doctors.
 When the four medical men got to know each other better they decided to start their own practice.